SwiftedMind/Processed/README.md

 // Throw this in the `run` closure, to cancel a process from the inside: throw CancelProcess()

+// Throw this in the `run` closure, to reset a loading process from the inside: throw ResetProcess()
 ```

 #### Use `ProcessState` in Classes